ibm-cloud-docs/cloud-pak-data/getting-started.md

 Choose a storage class:
 - If you want to keep your data after you deprovision {{site.data.keyword.cpd_full_notm}}, choose the `ibmc-file-retain-gold-gid` storage class.
 You can reclaim the storage and use it in your cluster again.
 - Otherwise, choose the `ibmc-file-gold-gid` storage class.
-When you deprovision {{site.data.keyword.cpd_full_notm}}, the persistent volumen, the data, and your physical file storage device are deleted.
+When you deprovision {{site.data.keyword.cpd_full_notm}}, the persistent volume, the data, and your physical file storage device are deleted.

 Specify which services to install when you install {{site.data.keyword.cpd_full_notm}}: